-ICR is anchored in the Lab for Intelligent and Adaptive Systems (ILIAS) of the Computer Science and Communications unit (CSC), and involved in the Interdisciplinary Centre for Security, Reliability and Trust (SnT).
+ICR is anchored in the Lab for Intelligent and Adaptive Systems (ILIAS) of the Department of Computer Science (DCS), and involved in the Interdisciplinary Centre for Security, Reliability and Trust (SnT).
 The group, which is led by Leon van der Torre, currently counts more than 15 researchers and is strongly engaged in international cooperation.

 Our areas are normative multi-agent systems, autonomous cognitive agents, computational social choice, and the foundations of logic-based knowledge representation and reasoning.